Naseef301/DisTect/README.md

 # DisTect

-DisTect is a deep learning-based voice distress detection system that analyzes speech audio to predict both emotional distress and the spoken emotion.
-It system uses a hybrid CNN-BiLSTM-Attention model trained on a combined corpus of CREMA-D, RAVDESS, and TESS speech datasets.
+DisTect is a deep learning-based voice distress detection system that analyzes speech audio to predict both emotional distress .
+It  uses a hybrid CNN-BiLSTM-Attention model trained on a combined corpus of CREMA-D, RAVDESS, and TESS speech datasets.

 ## Features